-{\em Phase transition in SE.---} We now show that doped Clifford circuits feature a phase transition in SE due to the competition between a term that creates and spreads SE and a term that localizes and then erases it.
+We now show that doped Clifford circuits feature a phase transition in SE due to the competition between a term that creates and spreads SE and a term that localizes and then erases it.
 The first term is the quantum circuit $C_t$.
-As we have seen in the previous section, this unitary operator can be written as $C_t = D^{\dag} c_t D V$.
-The unitary $c_t$ does insert a number $t$ of non-Clifford gates in a $t$-qubits subsystem, and then the term $D$ spreads them around the whole system.
+As we saw in the previous section, this unitary operator can be written as $C_t = D^{\dag} c_t D V$.
+The unitary $c_t$ does insert a number $t$ of non-Clifford gates in a $t$-qubits subsystem, and then the term $D$ spreads them around the entire system.
 In the large $n$ limit, we can define $\mathfrak{t}:=t/n$ the density of non-Clifford gates and $\mathcal C_{\mathfrak t} $ its adjoint action.
 The spreading strength of this channel is given by the depth of $C_t$, while its SE strength is given by the density $\mathfrak{t}$.
 The map $\mathcal{E}$, on the other hand, first localizes the SE in the subsystem $Y\subset F$ and then erases it by entangling and tracing out.
-Thanks to Proposition $2$, its localizing strength is given by the density of qubits belonging to $F$, namely $\mathfrak{f}:=n_F/n$.
+Thanks to Proposition~\ref{prop2}, its localizing strength is given by the density of qubits belonging to $F$, namely $\mathfrak{f}:=n_F/n$.
 Altogether, we consider the map composing the two terms, namely $\mathcal E \circ \mathcal C_{\mathfrak t} $ and study the behavior of the SE induced by such a map.
 In the limit of $\mathfrak{t}/\mathfrak{f}\ll 1$, we expect the map to leave the subsystem $E$ clear of SE.
-On the other hand, for $\mathfrak{t}/\mathfrak{f}\gg 1$, all the SE should be intact in $E$.
+However, for $\mathfrak{t}/\mathfrak{f}\gg 1$, all the SE should be intact in $E$.